a mosaic of farmers (probably enslaved)

-A lot of these farmers lived in small villages, but a lot of them also lived in bigger towns, and walked out to their fields every day.
+A lot of these farmers lived in small villages or on isolated farms, but a lot of them also lived in bigger towns, and walked out to their fields every day.
 In villages, people mostly lived in mud-brick apartment buildings with courtyards, and they did their cooking on braziers in the courtyards.
 People who lived in town often lived in small apartments, with no courtyards, and didn't have kitchens, so they bought most of their food from street vendors or in fast food restaurants.

 Rich people and their slaves also lived in the towns.
 Some of these rich people owned a lot of land, and rented it out to poorer farmers, or made their slaves farm it.
 Some of the rich people ran businesses, making clothes or tools in factories.
 Some poorer men in the towns taught school, or were doctors, or carried water, or ran bakeries, or begged.
-Women in the towns sold things in stores, or did spinning or embroidery, or worked as wet-nurses, or begged.
-Women didn't generally teach school in ancient Rome.
-Many of these people working in towns were also slaves.
+Women in the towns sold things in stores, or worked as wet-nurses or waitresses, or begged.
+Women didn't generally teach school in ancient Rome, but many women worked at home or in big spinning, knitting, and weaving factories, making clothes for rich people to sell.
+Many of these people working in towns were also enslaved.

 Roman people didn't have to just buy things that were made locally.
-Traders sailed across the Mediterranean Sea bringing papyrus from Egypt, glass from Phoenicia, pork sausage and salt from Austria, tin from England, fish sauce and cooking pots and dishes from North Africa, and olive oil from Spain.
+Traders sailed across the Mediterranean Sea bringing papyrus from Egypt, glass from Phoenicia, steel sewing needles from Syria, pork sausage and salt from Austria, tin from England, fish sauce and cooking pots and dishes from North Africa, and olive oil from Spain.
 Even ordinary farmers could afford a lot of these things.

-Some traders went even further, into the Indian Ocean or across West Asia, and traded with people in India or in West Asia to get Indian cotton, pepper, cinnamon and other spices, and even silk that came all the way from China.
-But these things were very expensive, and only very rich people could afford them.
+Some traders went even further, into the Indian Ocean or across West Asia, and traded with people in India or in West Asia to get Indian cotton, pepper, cinnamon and medicines, and even silk that came all the way from China.
+But these things were expensive, and only rich people could afford them.